CosmoStat/shapepipe/docs/pipeline_tutorial.md

   Convention: **<image_type>-<exposure_name>-<CCD_number>.fits**
   Examples: `image-2079614-9.fits`, `weight-2079614-3.fits`

-- Stacked images.
+- Stacked images
-  FITS file containing a stack of different single exposures, or tile, for example created by `swarp`.
+  FITS file containing a stack by co-adding different single exposures, created by software such as `swarp`.
+  A stacked image is also called *tile*.
   The pixel data can contain the observed image, a weight map, or a flag map.
   Convention: **<image_type>-<number>.fits**
   Examples: `CFIS_image-51.fits`, `pipeline_flag-2134.fits`

 ### CFIS processing

-Processing of CFIS images can be separated into three categories: Field selection, analysis of single exposures, analysis of stacks.
+`ShapePipe' splits the processing of CFIS images into three parts: 1.)
+Field and image selection; 2.)
+Processing of single exposures;

-At the moment, single exposures first have to be split into single-CCDs images.
-The single-exposure single-CCD images are then processed independently.
+3.)
+Processing of stacked images.
+The single exposures are first split into single-CCD images, which are processed in turn and independently.

-* Field and image selection.
+Field and image selection is done before running the actual pipeline, by chosing the desired input images.

-* Processing of single exposures.
+Processing of single exposures contains the following steps:
-  * Split each CCDs
+  * Split exposure into single-CCD images
   * Create masks for bright stars, spikes, borders, Messier objects, ...
   * Detect stars
-  * PSF modeling
+  * Model the PSF
-  * Validation of the PSF model (optional)
+  * Validate the PSF model (optional)

-* Stack images.
+The processing of stacked images has the following tasks:
-  * Create mask for bright stars, spikes, border, ...
+  * Create mask for bright stars, spikes, border, Messier objects, ...
   * Detect all sources
-  * Interpolate the PSF model at the location of each sources for all epochs contributing
+  * Interpolate the PSF model at the location of each source for all contributing exposures
-  * Create postage stamps necessary for the spread-model
+  * Create postage stamps necessary for the *spread model*, for galaxy selection
-  * Get the spread model for each source
+  * Compute the spread model for each source
-  * Create postage stamps for the shape measurement
+  * Create postage stamps, for the shape measurement
-  * Shape measurement (NGMIX only at the moment)
+  * Measure galaxy shapes
-  * Merge all results into on main catalog
+  * Merge all results into one parent catalog

-Flowchart presenting the process:
+The following flowchart visualised these processes:

 ![ShapePipe_FlowChart](./ShapePipe_v0.0.1.png)